Understanding the landscape for sustainability metrics

 This relates to investigating and making visible all sustainability impacts and hotspots throughout the life cycle of all key company products (the portfolio), from cradle to grave.
 We believe product transparency can transform the way companies think about their business, as it aims to understand the facts, or at least the best available information, as most impacts occur outside of the traditional company boundaries.
 As a well-established methodology, we advocate life cycle assessment (LCA) as the primary methodological approach and the core of a sustainability metrics system.
 This system will provide:

-- Insight into product hotspots for prioritisation of improvement areas
+- Insight into product hotspots for prioritization of improvement areas

 - Insight for development of company sustainability key performance indicators (KPIs) and life cycle assessment methodology